DU21-Frontend/Mini-project-using-cypress/README.md

 4. Type this command: `git clone` + HTTPS link you copy.

 ### Step 5: Download and open Cypress
-1. In terminal type: `npx run start`
+1. In terminal type: `npm run start`